Speedin' Bullet 2 Heaven: Overview

 Lyrically, Speedin' Bullet 2 Heaven explores themes of mental health, depression, alienation, self-harm, anger, and suicidal thoughts.
 Prior to its release, Cudi dedicated the album to "everyone strugglin with mental disorder all around the world."
 Compared to those from his earlier albums, which "focused on escape on terrestrial terms", Ex described its themes as "more internal—the flight is more about Cudi breaking free from his mortal coil than anything around him."
 Mench writes that the lyrics illustrate Cudi's personal struggles "in alarming sonic clarity" and that the album often "feels like Cudi forcefully exorcizing the demons from his head".
-Ramirez felt that Cudi's "artlessly blunt" lyrics were made "even more exposed" by the album's production.
-Jeffries viewed its songwriting as stream of consciousness, on account of the simplicity and strangeness of his lyrics.

-In an 2016 interview with Billboard, Cudi called Speedin' Bullet 2 Heaven his "last outing as the dark, depressing character people place me as", saying that he "didn't want to come back to hip-hop making that type of music".
-He would later call the period surrounding its writing and recording one of his darkest times, more than that of Man on the Moon II: The Legend of Mr. Rager (2010).
-"I just wanted to scream and yell and make angry songs.
-It was the only way I could express what I was feeling at the time", he stated in 2019.
-In 2020, Cudi described the album as a "cry for help", saying that he "was literally screamin out to the world that I was hurting deeply and just wanted so badly to be understood."
-In the documentary A Man Named Scott (2021), Cudi refused to discuss the album or its songs, but said of his state of mind at the time: "I felt like I was living the right way, but I still felt empty inside.
-People look up to me, but I'm not a happy person. [...]
-I felt like a fraud, and that's what drove me to the dark side of what I was dealing with."
+Cudi would later call the period surrounding the writing and recording of Speedin' Bullet 2 Heaven one of his darkest times, more than that of Man on the Moon II: The Legend of Mr. Rager (2010), and described the album as a "cry for help".
+In his eponymous 2025 memoir, Cudi stated that he was struggling with suicidal thoughts and cocaine addiction during the album's production and had planned for it to be his last: "There's a song at the end of Speedin' Bullet where I say goodbye [...]
+I was going to kill myself at the end of that album, or before it came out, or during that cycle.
+I was not planning to live that year [(2015)].
+Not many people around me expected me to either."